Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Active, attentive, loving, patient

 You may also see the Poochon referred to as the Bidoodle or the Bichon Poo.
-This toy dog tends to be highly patient, attentive, and loving.
-It is often considered a good option for families with children, although its small size means it should be handled carefully to avoid injuring the dog.
-They tend to be sensitive to the emotions of the people around them and are a bright, cheerful spot on a cloudy day.
-This dog will require routine grooming to maintain its curly, full coat.
+This toy dog is highly patient, attentive, and loving.
+They’re ideal for families with children, but their small size means they should be handled carefully to avoid injuries.
+The Poochon is sensitive to the emotions of the people around them and is a bright, cheerful spot on a cloudy day.
+They require routine grooming to maintain their curly, full coat.

 15. Peekapoo (Pekingese x Poodle)